bbbradsmith/prng_6502/other/readme.md

 [LCG](http://en.wikipedia.org/wiki/Linear_congruential_generator)
 RNG technique for its [rand()](https://github.com/cc65/cc65/blob/master/libsrc/common/rand.s) library function.
-The quality of its output is good;
-in my estimation it falls somewhere between **galois24o** and **galois32o**.
+The quality of its output is good: in my estimation it falls roughly halfway between **galois24o** and **galois32o**.
 Unlike LFSR style RNGs, a seed of 0 is acceptable, and its overall period is 1 step longer.

 ## License